Paletech/iOS-Keychain-Storage/README.md

 # Error handling
 The `KeychainService` class can throw several different types of errors when performing operations.
 These errors are all instances of the `KeychainError` enum.
 The possible error cases are:
-* `encodingError` -
+* `encodingError` - Encoding task failed in the Keychain.
+Code: -1
 * `decodingError` - Decoding task failed in the Keychain.
 Code: -67853
-* `securityError` - Encoding task failed in the Keychain.
-Code: -1
+* `securityError` - SecurityError in the Keychain.
+Check your entitlements.
+Code: -34018
 * `noDataError` - No data found by provided key in the Keychain
 * `noDataToDeleteError` - No data to delete by this provided key
 * `noKeysData` - Error retrieving all keys from Keychain.
 Keychain is empty